 You’ll have seen it everywhere in the form of black burger buns, toothpaste and even ice-cream.
-It’s a food trend that has been around for a while and seems to only be growing in popularity, but what is activated charcoal, and what does it actually do?May 11, 2021 1:24 pm August 31, 2020 4:00 pm
+It’s a food trend that has been around for a while and seems to only be growing in popularity, but what is activated charcoal, and what does it actually do?April 28, 2022 5:30 pm August 31, 2020 4:00 pm

 A few years ago, being served a pitch-black bread bun might have unsettled a few of us.
 But these days, activated charcoal is a popular foodie ingredient that has appeared in all sorts of dishes.